Unbabel/COMET/README.md

 We recommend the two following models to evaluate your translations:

 - `wmt20-comet-da`: **DEFAULT** Reference-based Regression model build on top of XLM-R (large) and trained of Direct Assessments from WMT17 to WMT19.
 Same as `wmt-large-da-estimator-1719` from previous versions.
-- `wmt20-comet-qe-da`: **Reference-FREE** Regression model build on top of XLM-R (large) and trained of Direct Assessments from WMT17 to WMT19.
-Same as `wmt-large-qe-estimator-1719` from previous versions.
+- `wmt21-comet-qe-da`: **Reference-FREE** Regression model build on top of XLM-R (large) and trained of Direct Assessments from WMT15 to WMT20.

-These two models were developed to participate on the WMT20 Metrics shared task [(Mathur et al. 2020)](https://aclanthology.org/2020.wmt-1.77.pdf) and were among the best metrics that year.
-Also, in a large-scale study performed by Microsoft Research these two metrics are ranked 1st and 2nd in terms of system-level decision accuracy [(Kocmi et al. 2020)](https://arxiv.org/pdf/2107.10821.pdf).
-At segment-level, these systems also correlate well with expert evaluations based on MQM data [(Freitag et al. 2020](https://arxiv.org/pdf/2104.14478.pdf)[; Freitag et al. 2021)](https://aclanthology.org/2021.wmt-1.73/).
+The default model was developed to participate in the WMT20 Metrics shared task [(Mathur et al. 2020)](https://aclanthology.org/2020.wmt-1.77.pdf) and were among the best metrics that year.
+Also, in a large-scale study performed by Microsoft Research this metrics ranked 1st in terms of system-level decision accuracy [(Kocmi et al. 2020)](https://arxiv.org/pdf/2107.10821.pdf).

-For more information about the available COMET models read our metrics descriptions [here](METRICS.md)
+For more information about the available COMET models read our metrics descriptions [here](https://unbabel.github.io/COMET/html/models.html)

 ## Train your own Metric: